mattia-p/Attitude_estimation/Readme.md

 This small project is a ROS package containing an implementation of a complementary filter for attitude estimation of a phone.
 This could be used for some state estimation required for a robotics project.

+Assumption: We assume that the sensor is on average not accelerating in translation, as if the sensor was free to rotate, but not to translate.

 ## Launch file